niemopen/niem-naming-design-rules/ndr6src.md

 | subClassOf            | A base class of a subclass. | 0..1 | - | ClassType |
 | PropertyAssociation   | An occurrence of a property as content of a class. | 0..* | Y | PropertyAssociationType |

-The range of the `referenceCode` property, `ReferenceCodeType`, is a code list with the following codes and meanings:
+The range of the `ReferenceCode` property is a code list with the following codes and meanings:

 | Code | Definition |
 | ---- | ---------- |